 One really important note, remember you are going to have to constantly remind your child to keep their hands, toes and heads out of the potty.
 You can see we are still working on all three of those things.

-Get Prepared Before You Start Potty Training Your Child
+Get Prepared to learn When to Start Potty Training